 The United States was first to implement BI concepts, with U.S. BI roots in Richard Thaler's and Cass Sunstein's roles as advisors in Barack Obama's 2008 presidential campaign.
 The first milestone in BI use was Sunstein's appointment as the head of OIRA in 2009.
 OIRA sought to instill BI principles in policy and regulation, 189 and its efforts included simplifying disclosure (including distinguishing between summary and full disclosure) and making the presentation of information clearer and shorter.
-OIRA's other noteworthy BI efforts included setting beneficial default options on screen or in letters and forms to aid good decision-making and encourage the use of behavioural approaches to manage regulatory stock.
+OIRA's other noteworthy BI efforts included setting beneficial default options on screen or in letters and forms to aid good decision-making and encourage the use of behavioural approaches to manage regulatory stock.190 executive order directed federal agencies to apply BI to the design of policies and programs195, charging the SBST with providing policy guidance and advice to assist in achieving this directive.196 Through 2016, the SBST had an important role in terms of its profile, but its separate activity working with various government departments and agencies as part of the General Services Administration (GSA) was also significant.
+As of early 2017, the role of the SBST is not yet clear under the new administration, but its GSA work continues.

-While OIRA faced significant challenges from partisan political divisions in Washington, its work had important impacts through the use of BI in health care, financial reform, energy efficiency and consumer protection from 2009 to 2013.
+While OIRA faced significant challenges from partisan political divisions in Washington191, its work had important impacts through the use of BI in health care, financial reform, energy efficiency and consumer protection from 2009 to 2013.192

 The creation of the SBST in 2014, "a cross-agency group of applied behavioural scientists, program officials and policymakers,"193 was the next milestone in BI use.
 In its first year, the SBST embedded 12 behaviourally-informed, evidence-based tests of federal programs.
-194 A 2015 presidential executive order directed federal agencies to apply BI to the design of policies and programs, charging the SBST with providing policy guidance and advice to assist in achieving this directive.
-Through 2016, the SBST had an important role in terms of its profile, but its separate activity working with various government departments and agencies as part of the General Services Administration (GSA) was also significant.
-As of early 2017, the role of the SBST is not yet clear under the new administration, but its GSA work continues.
+194 A 2015 presidential

-In 2010, the United Kingdom created the Behavioural Insights Team (U.K. BIT), building upon the U.K. government's previous receptiveness to BI.
-The U.K. BIT was initially set up as a "tiny sister unit to a much bigger PM's Strategy Unit," with access to Prime Minister David Cameron and Deputy Prime Minister Nick Clegg through a special steering board chaired by the cabinet secretary.
-The U.K. BIT's seven-person staff included experts in various behavioural disciplines and the testing of policy options.
+In 2010, the United Kingdom created the Behavioural Insights Team (U.K. BIT), building upon the U.K. government's previous receptiveness to BI.197 The U.K. BIT was initially set up as a "tiny sister unit to a much bigger PM's Strategy Unit," with access to Prime Minister David Cameron and Deputy Prime Minister Nick Clegg through a special steering board chaired by the cabinet secretary.198 The U.K. BIT's seven-person staff included experts in various behavioural disciplines and the testing of policy options.
 It also included members with a strong understanding of the political and administrative environment.
-The U.K. BIT functioned like an internal public sector consultancy, working with government departments, agencies and private sector to collaboratively facilitate policy trials at the local level.
+The U.K. BIT functioned like an internal public sector consultancy,199 working with government departments, agencies and private sector to collaboratively facilitate policy trials at the local level.

-Tough conditions were set during the creation of the U.K. BIT.
-The U.K. government established three challenging objectives for the team to achieve within two years: transform at least two areas of policy; spread understanding of behavioural approaches across U.K. government; and achieve at least a tenfold return on the costs of the BIT.
+Tough conditions were set during the creation of the U.K. BIT.200 The U.K. government established three challenging objectives for the team to achieve within two years: transform at least two areas of policy; spread understanding of behavioural approaches across U.K. government; and achieve at least a tenfold return on the costs of the BIT.
 If these objectives were not achieved, the BIT would be shut down.

 At its two-year review by the U.K. government in 2012, the U.K. BIT was able to demonstrate clear success with nudges.
-Modest interventions in four areas had achieved significantly higher collection rates of outstanding taxes, increased energy savings from more insulated homes and achieved higher rates of payment for outstanding court and traffic fines.
+Modest interventions in four areas had achieved significantly higher collection rates of outstanding taxes, increased energy savings from more insulated homes and achieved higher rates of payment for outstanding court and traffic fines.201